-Gaming glasses are said to look after your eyes and improve performance when playing video games.
-Spending too long staring at a screen when gaming can cause eye strain, dry eyes and headaches.
-Glasses for gaming are said to prevent and reduce these symptoms.
+Gaming glasses are said to filter blue-violet light and improve performance when playing video games.
+Spending too long staring at a screen when gaming may cause eye strain, dry eyes and headaches.

-Staring at a screen when gaming, whether it’s a computer monitor or TV screen, can expose your eyes to blue light, which is said to cause digital eye strain.
-Gamers glasses are said to protect our eyes from blue light, similarly to how sunglasses protect our eyes from the sun and UV rays.
+Staring at a screen when gaming, whether it’s a computer monitor or TV screen, can expose your eyes to blue-violet light, which is potentially harmful to your eyes.
+Gamers glasses are suggested to filter potentially harmful blue light, similarly to how sunglasses protect our eyes from the sun and UV rays.

 There are many claims about how gaming glasses benefit the wearer when playing video games.
 Most of these are to do with eye health, although they are also said to improve the gamer’s performance.

-In terms of eye health, gaming glasses are said to limit your eyes’ exposure to blue light, to help reduce or prevent eye strain.
+In terms of eye health, gaming glasses are said to limit your eyes’ exposure to blue-violet light.
+Blue-violet light is thought to potentially cause eye strain, however there is yet to be scientifically proven.
 To reduce exposure to blue light, gaming glasses are often coloured yellow or a blue tint.
-This is because are effective at blocking blue light.

-Digital eye strain can also cause or aggravate other symptoms with our eyes and general health.
-These include blurred vision and headaches.
-Gaming glasses are also claimed to reduce these symptoms and even improve sleep.
+Digital eye strain can occur when you stare at a screen for too long.
+This can also cause or aggravate other symptoms with your eyes and general health, like blurred vision and headaches.

 As well as improving eye health, gaming glasses are also said to help improve the gamer’s performance and enhance the gaming experience.
 The lenses on gaming glasses are said to reduce glare from the TV or computer monitor.
 They can also enhance depth perception and the contrast of colours, allowing the wearer to see details more vividly and clearly.
 This is said to improve reactions, which is especially useful for fast-paced games.